Highway 965, Phase 2

-Start date: Stage 1 is scheduled to last through at least into September 2014.
-Stage 2 is scheduled to begin in after.
+Start date: Stage 1 is scheduled to last through at least into October 2014.
+A piece of Stage 2 is scheduled to begin in after.
 Work will continue through the late fall.
 The final two stages are scheduled for spring 2015.

 Detour and access: Stage 1 will includes the full shutdown of Highway 965 from the north side of the Penn Street intersection through the south access to Advance Millwork (the highway will be closed to through traffic through Scales Bend Road).
-Stage 2 will includes the closure of Highway 965 from Dubuque Street north to just south of Pheasant Lane.
+The first piece of Stage 2 will keep the same detour routes as Stage 1.
+The remainder of Stage 2 will includes the closure of Highway 965 from Dubuque Street north to just south of Pheasant Lane.
 There will not be any detours through winter.

 Questions?
 Need more information?

 Q: Will there be traffic controls at North Dubuque and Penn streets during construction?
 HWY 965